Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 You may not want to allow any endpoints to subscribe to a given publisher or event.
 NServiceBus provides a way for you to intervene in the subscription process and decide whether a given client should be allowed to subscribe to a given message.

-NOTE: subscription authorization is only possible with transports that require persistence based publish-subscribe
+NOTE: Subscription authorization is only available when using transports that require persistence based publish-subscribe.

 The class implements the `IAuthorizeSubscriptions` interface, which requires the `AuthorizeSubscribe` and `AuthorizeUnsubscribe` methods.
 The implementation that comes in the sample doesn't do very much, returning true for both.
 In a real project, you may access some Access Control System, Active Directory, or maybe just a database to decide if the action should be allowed.